DrDaveTurner/HPC-User/episodes/r.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions
-- What are the strengths and weaknesses of the R language?
+- What are the strengths and weaknesses of the R programming language?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives
 - Analyze the merits of the R Language.
 - Learn what to avoid in R when performance is important.
-- Learn how to parallelize R code.
+- Learn a little about how to parallelize R code.
 ::::::::::::::::::::::::::::::::::::::::::::::::